kubernetes-sigs/cluster-api-provider-ibmcloud/docs/book/src/getting-started.md

     > Note: Refer [Regions-Zones Mapping](/reference/regions-zones-mapping.html) for more information.

+   > Note: To deploy workload cluster with [Power VS cloud controller manager](/topics/powervs/external-cloud-provider.html) which is currently in experimental stage.
+Set the `POWERVS_PROVIDER_ID_FORMAT` environmental variable
+    ```console
+      export POWERVS_PROVIDER_ID_FORMAT=v2
+    ```

-3. Initialize local bootstrap cluter as a management cluster
+2. Initialize local bootstrap cluster as a management cluster

-    When executed for the first time, the following command accepts the infrasturcture provider as an input to install. `clusterctl init` automatically adds to the list the cluster-api core provider, and if unspecified, it also adds the kubeadm bootstrap and kubeadm control-plane providers, thereby converting it into a management cluster which will be used to provision a workload cluster in IBM Cloud.
+    When executed for the first time, the following command accepts the infrastructure provider as an input to install. `clusterctl init` automatically adds to the list the cluster-api core provider, and if unspecified, it also adds the kubeadm bootstrap and kubeadm control-plane providers, thereby converting it into a management cluster which will be used to provision a workload cluster in IBM Cloud.

     ```console
     ~ clusterctl init --infrastructure ibmcloud:<TAG>